Elucidating malaria biology to inform therapeutics

-Malaria is caused by infection with mosquito-borne protozoan Plasmodium parasites.
-It remains a formidable global health problem, with over two hundred million cases each year and between half a million deaths, and a large contributor to childhood and maternal morbidity and mortality in large regions of the world.
-With increasing drug-resistance and no vaccine, a potential public health disaster looms.
+Malaria remains a formidable global health problem with over 200 million cases each year and half a million deaths, and is a major contributor to childhood and maternal morbidity and mortality.